Rojinchand/AI-journey/README.md

 # AI-journey
-This is my future journey
+This is my future journey..
 Author-Rojin Chand